homiethomie/pdsnd_github/README.md

-### Date created
+### Date created:
-Include the date you created this project and README file.
+05.06.2020

-### Project Title
+### Project title:
-Replace the Project Title
+Udacity third Project: Post your work on Github

-### Description
+### Project Description:
-Describe what your project is about and what it does
+Post your work from the bikeshare project on Github

-### Files used
+### Files used:
-Include the files used
+bikeshare.py
+washington.csv
+new_york_city.csv
+chicago.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.